 Combos Browse all

-Put two 1/1 white Spirit creature tokens with flying onto the battlefield.
+Create two 1/1 white Spirit creature tokens with flying.

 Price & Acquistion Set Price Alerts

 |Have (15)||DudeMan1031 , TheRealPeaches , SamCre1993 , rockleemyhero , Spinalripper , PTsmitty , pskinn01 , tragic_slip , DrLitebur , AlertKnave8075 , philktoken8998 , KillDatBUG , failurechild88 , golgarigirl , AtomicEmpire|

 19 hours ago

 Interesting build, so +1, here are my suggestions:

 Most of this stuff looks like the WB control deck from standard, which is a slower format, but in modern, almost every deck is trying to kill you around turn 4, which means cards like Read the Bones, Ruinous Path, Transgress the Mind just aren't going to make the cut, if you want card draw Night's Whisper is more on curve (you lose scrying but that should be ok) Phyrexian Arena is also an option that is more dependable.
 While Ruinous Path, Ultimate Price, and Hero's Downfall were great in standard, 3 mana in modern should get you more, cards like Go for the Throat, Path to Exile, and Dismember are much better at dealing with creatures and are more on curve.
 (Also, Victim of Night kills pretty much everything in the format, so I'd play it over Grasp of Darkness.
 Transgress the Mind is obviously outclassed by Inqusition of Kozilek and Thoughtseize but it could probably just be 2 more Castigate, since many deck in the format like burn don't even play 3 drops.